OPIN-CA/whirlwind/README.md

 #### `ACQUIA_API_EMAIL` and `ACQUIA_API_SECRET` variables
-These are the Acquia Cloud API credentials for the user who will be logging nto the Acquia server.
+These are the Acquia Cloud API credentials for the user who will be logging into the Acquia server.
 The credentials can be found by going to your Account in Acquia cloud, clicking on the Credentials tab and scrolling down to Cloud API.
 There you will see the Acquia Cloud API private key.